-System Logic and Other System Issues: HMIS generated.
+System Logic and Other System Issues: HMIS auto-generated.
+Created by the HMIS when a record for any data element is first created, and updated by the HMIS every time the record is saved by an HMIS user.
 The HMIS must be able to determine, for all data elements, the date on which it was last edited by a user.
 Each time a user saves data, the HMIS must store the current date as the Date Updated with the data being saved.
 Data elements that are collected together on a single form may share a single Date Updated.
 HMIS users or system administrators must not have the ability to enter or to modify the information in this metadata element.